 - Carefully pour out all but a tablespoon or two of the bacon grease from the skillet.
 Reheat skillet over medium – medium high flame.
 Using a spatula or your hands, carefully move the potato cakes into the skillet at least 2 inches apart.
 Add the slices of turkey between and/or around the cakes.
 Let cook until everything is quite brown on one side; turn.
 Sprinkle other side of potato cakes with a bit more of the Wondra or regular flour and cook until everything is browned and crispy.

-- In the meantime, toast and butter the English muffins and cook the eggs.
+- In the meantime, grill/brown rolls in skillet or on griddle or toast and butter the English muffins.
+After everything is done, cook the eggs as you like them.